susam/ice/README.rst

 the domain name and before the query string.
 For example, in a request for http://localhost:8080/foo/bar?x=10, the request path is /foo/bar.

 A route is used to map an HTTP request to a Python callable.
-A route consists of three objects:
+This callable is also known as the route handler.
+A route consists of three
+objects:

 1. HTTP request method, e.g. ``'GET'``, ``'POST'``.
 2. Request path pattern, e.g. ``'/foo'``, ``'/post/<id>'``, ``'/(.*)'``.
-3. Callable, e.g. Python function
+3. Route handler, a Python callable object, e.g. Python function

 A route is said to match a request path when the request pattern of the route matches the request path.
-When a client makes a request to an ice application, if a route matches the request path, then the callable of the route is invoked and the value returned by the callable is used to send a response to the client.
+When a client makes a request to an ice application, if a route matches the request path, then the route's handler is invoked and the value returned by the route's handler is used to send a response to the client.

 The request path pattern of a route can be specified in one of three
 ways: